-USGS scientists recently completed a quantitative analysis which was published in July 2007 issue of Geology, documenting effects of accelerated and thermokarst lake expansion and drainage along a section of the Alaska North Slope coastline.
+USGS scientists recently completed a quantitative analysis which was published in the July 2007 issue of Geology, documenting 50 years of effects of accelerated and thermokarst lake expansion and drainage along a section of the Alaska North Slope coastline.

 Landsat 7 – Alaska North Slope